Cerealkillerway/materialNote/README.md

 Other than the obvious changes to the UI to meet material style, there are some differences and improvements in materialNote;

-- improved image popover to be shown always in the editor area
+- edited image popover to be shown always in the editor area
+- options have been added to image and table dropdowns to handle materialize's styles for those items

 ## API additions